 Student wellbeing is central to the ethos of Prince Alfred College and is fundamental to the development of the Princes Man.
-Given this, our Transition In program is a partnership between your son's class tutor and Wambana staff.
+Given this, our Transition In program is a partnership between your son's Science and Humanities teachers and Wambana staff.
 We understand that your son is unique with individual needs, limitations, feelings, opportunities and expectations.
 Our focus, is to develop and prepare your son to achieve his potential, and to provide an experience that gives your son every opportunity to achieve success at Wambana.
-A clear, pastoral care focus, will guide your son during the lead in weeks before undertaking the Wambana journey.
-Tutorial classes, led by Wambana staff, focus upon:
+A clear, pastoral care focus, will guide your son during the lead in weeks before undertaking his Wambana journey.
+Classes, led by Wambana staff, focus upon: